Monday, May 30, 2011

 Here are a list of links to take you to fun family memories, shared this week by Love Inspired Authors, Leann Harris, Lenora Worth, Missy Tippens, Janet Tronstad, Jillian Hart, readers and I posted them all in honor of our mothers and for Mother's Day.

-First off on the Craftie Ladies of Romance blog, Leann Harris recalls some mom bad hair day memorie
+First off on the Craftie Ladies of Romance blog, Leann Harris recalls some mom bad hair day memories

-Then on the Craftie Ladies of Suspense blog, Lenora Worth ponders "Does Motherhood Lead to Danger and Suspense?"http://ladiesofsuspense.blogspot.com/2011/05/does-motherhood-lead-to-danger-and.html
+Then on the Craftie Ladies of Suspense blog, Lenora Worth ponders "Does Motherhood Lead to Danger and Suspense?"

-And finally on my own blog, I relate a story on my son, titled "Death by Painting."http://booksbylyncote.com/SWBS/family-stories/death-by-painting-a-humorous-family-story-to-celebrate-mothers-day
+And finally on my own blog, I relate a story on my son, titled "Death by Painting."

 If you missed these and need a smile, click and read.
 You'll be glad you did!